 Current Management Practices & Policies:

 Currently the end-user uses the DSI created from the previous terms to assess the severity of drought for their given regions, but they have no method of determining the specific weights for the drivers in a reasonable way.
 The current DSI has been used alongside other drought analysis tools to determine important factors for the health of the country, including the state of emergency status with regards to a recent (February 2015) dry-spell.
-Currently, the DSI used is based on remotely sensed products and was validated by in-situ station data in the preceding term.
+Currently, the DSI is based on remotely sensed products and was validated by in situ station data in the preceding term.
 The end-user is familiar with, and frequently uses, NASA Earth observations as their institute has recently created a data library similar to the IRI data library.
 This project would help illustrate how the various drivers of drought severity are received by NASA Earth observations and how those Earth observations can be used to make better decisions regarding the health of the country.

 Decision Support Tools & Benefits: